sudokoin/sudokoin/README.md

 An easy to understand, proof of (little) work Ethereum token

+## BETA

+Sudokoin is running at `0x3a0caa94b2c41c54b518979888162acc90d5ab47`.
+You can use it at your own peril right now.
+It should be fully ERC20 compliant.

+Please feel free to create issues or contact us at [github@sudokoin.com](mailto:github@sudokoin.com)

+As soon as we feel confident enough, we will configure `sudokoin.eth` to route to it.

 ## About

 The idea behind Sudokoin is simple: claim a solved sudoku board and get 81 Sudokoin.